iceteagroup/wisej-extensions/Wisej.Ext.ElegantIcons/README.md

 <img src="https://raw.githubusercontent.com/iceteagroup/wisej-extensions/master/Support/Images/ElegantIcons.png" width="358" height="252">

 The complete [ElegantIcons](https://www.elegantthemes.com/blog/resources/elegant-icon-font) icon pack.
-All icons are packed as individual svg resources in a single assembly.
-Use it by adding the Wisej.Ext.EleganIcons assembly to the references and select the icon using the image editor at design time.
-The URL is resource.wx/Wisej.Ext.EleganIcons/{icon-name}
+All icons are packed as individual `svg` resources in a single assembly.
+Use it by adding the `Wisej.Ext.EleganIcons` assembly to the references and select the icon using the image editor at design time.
+The URL is `resource.wx/Wisej.Ext.EleganIcons/{icon-name}`.

 License
 -------